Trip Details

 • 1500m

 We begin today’s trek after breakfast.
 Initially, we pass a ridge formed by two small rivers.
 Next, we pass through picturesque villages and beautiful terraced paddy fields.
 We enjoy the views.
 We, further, walk and finally get to the village of Tashi Gaon.
-Tashi Gaon offers us magnificent mountain panorama.
+Tashi Gaon offers us a magnificent mountain panorama.
 Overnight at Tashigaon.

 • BF/Lunch/Dinner